I evaluate products and clearly explain their features based on my background as a technology writer with a Master of

 - Unlimited Cloud DVR with extensive features.

 - Stream on up to three devices in your household simultaneously.

 Full HD requires approximately 5 Mbps download speed per stream.
 Video streaming at 4K resolution requires as much as 25 Mbps.

-Therefore I recommend you have the latest up-to-date modem and Wi-Fi router, especially if you have other people in your household who may watch other channels at the same time on other devices.
+Therefore I recommend you have the latest up-to-date modem and Wi-Fi router, especially if you have other people in your household who watch different channels at the same time on other devices.

 Most cable companies are already providing DOCSIS 3.0 Cable Modems that deliver over 300 Mbps downstream data speeds.

 How to Sign Up

-Just do a Google search for “YouTube TV” and you’ll find the signup page offering the free trial.
-If you have a gmail account then you already have a Google account, but it’s easy to sign up even if you don’t have one.
+Just do a Google search for “YouTube TV,” and you’ll find the signup page.
+If you have a Gmail account, then you already have a Google account, but it’s easy to sign up even if you don’t have one.

 Enjoy your freedom from cable TV.